THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We’d spent about a week anchored off of Horn Island, exploring Thursday Island, the capital of the Torres Strait Islands.
 As most of the rally fleet was here, we were in good company, getting to spend time with friends.
-Throughout the week, most boats took off for Indonesia, while we got held up waiting for a package to arrive.
+Throughout the week, most boats took off sailing from Australia to Indonesia, while we got held up waiting for a package to arrive.

 Our package finally arrived, and we cleared out Friday and departed Saturday morning at 6:30 am.
 While we were at the back of the pack, we certainly weren’t the last boat; there were still three boats left to clear out, and a few other rally boats in the anchorage.